 In this fundraising blog series, I will attempt the FoodCycle Breadline Challenge: living off less than £2.10 each day for food and drink while raising awareness of UK food poverty.

-This week I am taking the Food Cycle Breadline Challenge to help raise awareness of UK food poverty and raise money for FoodCycle’s food hubs located around the country.
+This week I am taking the FoodCycle Breadline Challenge: living off less than £2.10 per day for food and drink to help raise awareness of UK food poverty and to raise money for FoodCycle’s food hubs located around the country.

 Today… I suffered from caffeine withdrawal.

-7:30am: Wake up.
+7:30 am: Wake up.
 The first thought that goes through my head (after pondering the really weird dreams I was just having – I was pouring caustic materials down the sink drain trying to get rid of the little demon monster living down there ??!!) was….. no coffee!
-For the first time in at least 12 years I am not starting my morning with 1 to 3 cups of coffee.
+For the first time in at least 12 years, I am not starting my morning with 1 to 3 cups of coffee.
 I admit, I’m a little apprehensive of the symptoms of caffeine withdrawal, but, there was no money in the budget for coffee.
 I chose to get fresh garlic and ginger to flavour my dishes instead.

-8:10 Packing the children’s lunchboxes and feeling grateful that I am not doing this with the food I’ve bought for this challenge this week.
+8:10 am: Packing the children’s lunchboxes and feeling grateful that I am not doing this with the food I’ve bought for this challenge this week.

-8:34 The hot water isn’t that bad, to be honest!
+8:34 am: The hot water isn’t that bad, to be honest!
 Claire over at Foodie Quine just suggested I put in a little sliver of my fresh ginger.
 A fab idea!

-9:00 Just back from the school run and made a loaf of brown bread with no salt and no sugar (none in the budget).
+9:00 am: Just back from the school run and made a loaf of brown bread with no salt and no sugar (none in the budget).
 We’ll see how it turns out.
 Used the flour I sprinkled on the table to knead the bread to flour the baking tray (usually I throw it out and use fresh flour to sprinkle on the tray).

-10:30 Breakfast after morning exercise program (I’m trying to lose some extra weight).
+10:30 am: Breakfast after morning exercise program (I’m trying to lose some extra weight).
 Porridge made with skimmed milk and water with defrosted fruit salad and sultanas on top.
 Feeling filled up after this nice tasty breakfast which came in at just under 35p.
 Yep, I can do this.

 Porridge with fruit salad and sultanas